 Once the rider have left the competition field, his shoes are never supposed to stay above the water surface.
 After each round is over (but not after your own), the rider will be allowed to look at the scores given by the jury.
-During the qualification round, each rider is free to perform both single figures and combo (that is, a combination of at least 2 figures in a sequence without any pause).
+During the qualification round, each rider needs to perform 1 trick of each section from the list below.
 If the rider repeats once (or more than once) the same figure/combo, he will be given a score only for the best one.
 When registering, riders will know the highest score for each figure so that both the competitors and the audience will get to know the result of every single competition.
-The list of the figures cannot be modified none the final score is published.
+The list of the figures cannot be modified once the final score is published.